a series of photographic prints and GIF files

 While the Internet can seem like a place disconnected from the physical world, much of the activity that occurs there deeply affects how people feel outside of it.
 In the age of social media, where selfhood is effaced by self-promotion, and the glorification of digital beauty undermines the truthfulness of real self-expression, women very often become dissatisfied with what they see in the mirror.
 Modern technology provides women with tools that allow them to quickly create dream digital images of themselves.
 Using various beauty applications, they can smooth, contour their faces, whiten their teeth, add a few centimeters of height, enlarge their eyes, choose different mouths, and use many other options.

-In this series, I try to challenge our trust of digitally constructed imagery in the context of our post-photographic era.
-The images are inspired by the failures and bugs in beauty apps, where unnatural bodies distort.
-I have used photography as a starting point, alongside digital tools to create contorted images that are inspired by my conflicting attraction and aversion to images of beautiful women.
-Key in my body of work is the process of experimentation which showcases our obsession with virtual facades.
-I employ many methods of image making – from taking photographs of the scene to digitally manipulating those photos.
+In the „Body Editor” series, Ewa Doroszenko tries to challenge our trust of digitally constructed imagery in the context of the post-photographic era.
+The project was inspired by the failures and bugs in the popular beauty apps, where unnatural bodies get distorted.
+Doroszenko used photography as a starting point, alongside digital tools to create an expressive project that is both a critique and a celebration of the ongoing progress in contemporary technology and culture.